The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

-Abraxas – a bar / restaurant on Lilienblum Street, that has succeeded in only one year to become one of the hottest places in the city.
-After connecting up with Eyal Shani from the restaurant next door, and having decided to do away with plates in favor of serving on paper, the bar becomes alive after 10pm and by midnight, the place is packed with revelers with good music, flowing alcohol and dancing.
+Abraxas – a bar/restaurant on Lilienblum Street, has succeeded in only one year in becoming one of the hottest places in the city.
+After connecting up with Eyal Shani from the restaurant next door, and having decided to do away with plates in favor of serving on paper, the bar becomes alive after 10 pm.
+By midnight, the place is packed with revelers with good music, flowing alcohol and dancing.

-The Shablul Jazz Club – a place where you can always find hot jazz shows from Israel and from abroad – a small and intimate club with excellent alcohol and music.
-Better to eat before coming here for the evening’s desert.
+The Shablul Jazz Club – where you can always find hot jazz shows from Israel and abroad–is a small, intimate club with excellent alcohol and music.
+Better to eat before coming here for the evening’s dessert.

-Another veteran performance club in Tel Aviv is the Tsuzamenbar, which lately moved to a new location at 3 Raanan Street.
-Every day there is a happy hour here between 18:30 – 20:00, and every Monday, there bar holds an open-mike evening.
+Another veteran performance club in Tel Aviv is the Tsuzamenbar, which lately moved to a new location at 3 Ra’anan Street.
+Every day there is a happy hour here between 18:30 – 20:00, and every Monday, their bar holds an open-mike evening.
 On the other days, you can relax with the house cocktail and listen to music or a stand-up appearance.

 The Zone – another appearance club that offers the best local music shows.

-If we are already talking about nightlife in Tel Aviv, we must mention the summer shows that take place in Jaffa – Jaffa Nights in the Pisga Garden and Kedumim Square, Pishpesh Laila in the Flea Market and Tuesday Groove at the Greek Market – entrance is free, the atmosphere is one of a street-performers festival, stalls, coffeehouses and restaurants all around – and everything without air-conditioners under the open sky.
+Suppose we are already talking about nightlife in Tel Aviv.
+In that case, we must mention the summer shows that take place in Jaffa – Jaffa Nights in the Pisga Garden and Kdumim Square, Pishpesh Laila in the Flea Market and Tuesday Groove at the Greek Market – entrance is free, the atmosphere is one of a street-performers festival, stalls, coffeehouses and restaurants all around – and everything without air-conditioners under the open sky.

 Lecture at the Bar

-Tel Aviv nightlife does not start or end with alcohol – Lecture at the Bar is a series of lectures that is meant to bring Academia and the rest of humanity together.
+Tel Aviv nightlife does not start or end with alcohol – Lecture at the Bar is a series of lectures meant to bring together Academia and the rest of humanity.
 Over a glass of cold beer, you can be impressed by the philosophies of Spinoza and Nietzsche, get to know the secrets of documentary films and dive into research on fields such as cognitive science or business administration.

 One of the veteran institutions of Tel Aviv’s nightlife – the Tzavta Club – is the home of Israeli culture.
-Plays, music shows, stand-up and launch parties – all these can be found here.
-Its central location opposite the Cameri Theater and next to Ibn Gvirol Street allow you to continue your night by visiting one of the near-by bars or finishing off the evening with a nighttime meal at close-by restaurant.
+Plays, music shows, stand-up and launch parties can be found here.
+Its central location opposite the Cameri Theater and next to Ibn Gvirol Street allow you to continue your night by visiting one of the nearby bars or finishing off the evening with a nighttime meal at the close-by restaurant.